andrew-codechimp/HA-Battery-Notes/docs/events.md

 ## Battery Threshold
 `battery_notes_battery_threshold`

-This is fired when any device within Battery Notes has a battery level changed to either below or above the device specific or global threshold.
+This is fired when a device within Battery Notes has a battery level changed to either below or above the device specific or global threshold.

 You can use this to send notifications in your preferred method.
 An example automation below displays a persistent notification.

+!!! note

+    Battery Threshold events are only raised when the device has a Battery+ entity or a [Battery Low Template](./index.md/#battery_low_template) is added to the Battery Notes configuration.

 | Attribute | Type | Description |
 |-----------|------|-------------|